mokkinghang/animeunity_scraper/README.md

 ```
 pip install -r requirements.txt
 ```
-You also have to install the Playwright browsers:
+You also have to install the Playwright webdrivers:
 ```
 playwright install
 ```